Richard Stoker: Academic career

-Returning to London in 1963 he was invited to teach at the RAM, and was a Professor of Composition there for over 20 years: his composition students included Eleanor Alberga, Irvine Arditti, Harvey Brough, Christopher Fox, Joe Jackson, Jane Palmer, Paul Patterson and Malcolm Singer.
+After returning to London in 1963, Stoker joined the faculty of the Royal Academy of Music, where he taught composition for more than twenty years.
+He became known as an enthusiastic and supportive teacher whose students included Eleanor Alberga, Irvine Arditti, Harvey Brough, Christopher Fox, Joe Jackson, Jane Palmer, Paul Patterson, and Malcolm Singer.

-He later became Hon Treasurer and a Founder member of the Royal Academy of Music Guild.
-He was a Fellow of the Royal Academy of Music (FRAM), and also an Associate of the Royal College of Music (ARCM).
+Stoker later became Honorary Treasurer and a founding member of the Royal Academy of Music Guild.
+He was awarded Fellowship of the Royal Academy of Music (FRAM) and also held the distinction of Associate of the Royal College of Music (ARCM).